TheRubick/devops-exercises/README.md

 </b></details>

 <details>
-<summary>Which port number is used in each of the following protocols?:
+<summary>Which port number is used in each of the following protocols?: :grey_exclamation:

   * SSH
   * SMTP